Ornithologists study birds. Entomologists study insects. Anthropologists study ancient civilizations.

 That’s why they employ trading psychologists to coach traders, in the same way that top athletes hire sports psychologists.

-My one recommendation for you today is not a red-hot stock pick generated by my quantitative Oxford Swing Trader system launching in May.
+My one recommendation for you today is not a red-hot stock pick generated by my quantitative system.

-Instead, it is to invest your time to focus on your psychology and how it relates to investing.
+Instead, it is to invest time into focusing on your psychology and how it relates to investing.

 Start by completing trading coach Van Tharp’s free online investment psychology profile.

-Once you complete it, you’ll have a much better idea about what kind of trading and investing suits you.
+Once you complete it, you’ll have a much better idea of what kind of trading and investing suits you.